winton/captcha/README.markdown

 end
 </pre>

-No parameters behaves like <code>:field => true</code>, a default error is added to the "captcha" field.
+With no parameters, a default error is added to the "captcha" field.

 Use <code>:base => true</code> to activate a default error for base.